-To protect cats in the digital world, Cats Protection is calling for: - the Advertising Standards Agency to review its guidance and strengthen its position on the promotion of poor welfare or cats with characteristics of concern - advertisers, film and other content makers using animals to review their own internal standards and work with welfare charities to implement policies to avoid normalising poor welfare or promoting physical characteristics of concern
+To protect cats in the digital world, Cats Protection is calling for:

+- the Advertising Standards Agency to review its guidance and strengthen its position on the promotion of poor welfare or cats with characteristics of concern

+- advertisers, film and other content makers

+using animals to review their own internal

+standards and work with welfare charities to

+implement policies to avoid normalising poor

+welfare or promoting physical characteristics

+of concern

 Protect cats in the digital world 3.
 Encourage social media companies to take harmful cat content seriously The issue Social media promotes content that depicts cats in distress, from content people think of as 'fun', to outright abuse.
-Why it matters Cats continue to increasingly be enjoyed by cat owners online, with over three quarters (76%) saying that they look at funny or cute pictures or videos of cats online at least once a month (The CATS Report 2024) While the internet can be a fantastic source to find information on cat welfare and behaviour, there is also a large amount of cat content that people consider to be 'fun' but is actually causing distress to cats.
+Why it matters 33% of cat owners watch funny or cute content online several times a week or more.
+24% look at cat-related social media profiles (The CATS Report 2023) While the internet can be a fantastic source to find information on cat welfare and behaviour, there is also a large amount of cat content that people consider to be 'fun' but is actually causing distress to cats.
 Trends around this type of content can rise quickly with users challenging each other to involve their cats and share videos.
 Even more concerning, is the existence of outright cat abuse online.
 Cases have been reported of livestreams showing cats being tortured and killed.
 This not only has tragic consequences for cats, but any person unfortunate enough to come across this content may be left with long-lasting trauma.
 What needs to change?

-To protect cats in the digital world, Cats Protection is calling on social media companies to: - swiftly remove any content containing animal abuse and alert any relevant authorities - strengthen their guidance on, and moderation of, content showing animals to prevent trends developing where cats are put in distressing situations
+To protect cats in the digital world, Cats Protection is calling on social media companies to: swiftly remove any content containing animal abuse and alert any relevant authorities strengthen their guidance on, and moderation of, content showing animals to prevent trends developing where cats are put in distressing situations